Listening To:

 Research

-Paradigm Programming in Rust
+Usable Programming Paradigms in Rust

 Can we use quantitative methodologies to decide which language features are idiomatic for a given programming language?
 We designed 16 pairs of functional and imperative code snippets in Rust and conducted a code review quiz to find out which style was more readable!
 Additionally, I analyzed 1.5 million functions from open source Rust codebases to see which features were most commonly used across different contexts.